quenchaman/antaeus/README.md

 Adding authentication is going alright, although I hit some roadblocks with Javalin and it's JWT utilities.
 It appears that I have to get the JavalinJWT class from source to extract the token from the header.
 I decided to create a method to do that and fix it in the future. technical_dept++ I will probably outsource the project after this feature :D

 Why is it so hard to find header keys constants...Are we supposed to know them by heart?

+I will pass the 'issuer' env. variable in docker-start script :flushed:, but in practice this would be injected in the environment where the container runs.

+I think I reached a point at which I am happy with the results and don't think I could spend more time on the project.

+Time spent: ~30 hours

+I really cannot separate clearly the time I worked on the project and the time I read Venkat Subramaniam's 'Programming Kotlin' book and youtube videos.

+A lot more could be improved and done, but I rely that we will discuss anything else on our meeting.

+I really enjoyed the problem, the project architecture and, of course, Kotlin! :neckbeard:

 ```diff
 - Design changed quite a bit during development, so it is better to look at the code, because Docs quickly get outdated.